6DammK9/nai-anime-pure-negative-prompt/ch01/merge.md

 - [Lawlas's yiffymix](https://huggingface.co/Airic/lawlas-yiff-mix): There is way too many speices to train.
 AI will get confused. [yiffy-e18](https://huggingface.co/Doubleyobro/yiffy-e18) is an example.

 - [AnythingV3](https://huggingface.co/Linaqruf/anything-v3.0): SOTA for hitting the perfect spot of the market desire.

+- [SD-Silicon](https://huggingface.co/Xynon/SD-Silicon): A model using auto RL to select merging hyperparameters.

 ### Merge by attention blocks (exclusive) ###